ohmycloud/website/rst/manual.rst

 visible in both places).
 The closure environment may be allocated on the heap or on the stack if the compiler determines that this would be safe.

-Creating closures in loops
+在循环中创建闭包
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since closures capture local variables by reference it is often not wanted
-behavior inside loop bodies.
-See `closureScope <system.html#closureScope>`_
+Since closures capture local variables by reference it is often not wanted behavior inside loop bodies.
-for details on how to change this behavior.
+See `closureScope <system.html#closureScope>`_ for details on how to change this behavior.

 Anonymous Procs
 ---------------

-Procs can also be treated as expressions, in which case it's allowed to omit
-the proc's name.
+Procs can also be treated as expressions, in which case it's allowed to omit the proc's name.

 .. code-block:: nim
   var cities = @["Frankfurt", "Tokyo", "New York", "Kyiv"]